hkbakke/wsus-helpers/README.md

 File based sync to servers without direct internet connectivity

 ## wsus-export
-Wrapper for wsus-sync to run wsus-approve automatically after wsus-sync import as it only makes sense to check for new updates after an import for offline servers
+Wrapper for wsus-sync to ensure everything is updated before exporting the content

 ## wsus-import
 Wrapper for wsus-sync to run wsus-approve automatically after wsus-sync import as it only makes sense to check for new updates after an import for offline servers.